Skip to main content

 The Man Who Raised Hell

-March 2024
+December 2024

 6min read

 The unveiling of the Statue of Liberty was not the only event that stirred the passions of New Yorkers in 1886.
-That year also was marked by one of the most exciting may-oral contests in the city’s history—a contest that pitted one of the city’s foremost business leaders against one of the nation’s fiercest critics of business, with a future President thrown in for fun.
+That year also was marked by one of the most exciting may-oral contests in the city’s history—a contest that pitted one of the city’s foremost business leaders against one of the nation’s fiercest critics of business, with a future president thrown in for fun.

 With his partner Edward Cooper (the son of the manufacturer and philanthropist Peter Cooper), Hewitt had introduced the first American open-hearth furnace in 1862 and had made the first American steel in 1870.
 A man of immense wealth and progressive views, he had helped to overthrow the notorious Tweed Ring in 1871 and had run his steelworks at a loss to protect the jobs of his employees during the depression years of 1873–78.

-Roosevelt had been elected minority leader of the New York State Assembly at twenty-four and, at twenty-six, in 1884, had chaired a special committee of the legislature to investigate local government in New York City and County.
+Roosevelt had been elected minority leader of the New York State Assembly at 24 and, at 26, in 1884, had chaired a special committee of the legislature to investigate local government in New York City and County.
 Though more than a decade had passed since Boss Tweed had been dethroned, the committee had found that the city’s government remained “absolutely appalling.”
 Roosevelt had made headline after headline with evidence of “blackmail and extortion” in the surrogate’s office, “gross abuses” in the sheriff’s office, “no system whatever” in the Tax and Assessments Department, “hush money” paid to policemen, and an “undignified squabble for the spoils of office” in the Parks Department.

 But it was Henry George, the hurler of some of the most powerful antibusiness thunderbolts in our history, who brought to the campaign the passion that makes it interesting a century later.
 When representatives of Tammany Hall tried to persuade him not to run on the grounds that “you cannot be elected, but your running will raise hell,” George replied: “You have relieved me of embarrassment.
 I do not want the responsibility and the work of the office of the Mayor of New York, but I do want to raise hell!”

 Born in Philadelphia in 1839, the second of ten children, George had dropped out of school at thirteen and had survived a hard youth that included stints as an errand boy, a seaman, and a gold prospector.
 He was established as a journalist and editor in San Francisco when, on a trip to New York City in the winter of 1868–69, he “saw and recognised for the first time the shocking contrast between monstrous wealth and debasing want.”
-The contrast became the subject of the book that made him famous, Progress and Poverty , published in 1879.
+The contrast became the subject of the book that made him famous, Progress and Poverty, published in 1879.

 New York made a profound impression on George: “In the progress of new settlements to the conditions of older communities,” he wrote a decade after his visit, “it may clearly be seen that material progress does not merely fail to relieve poverty; it actually produces it.
 In the United States it is clear that squalor and misery, and the vices and crimes that spring from them, everywhere increase as the village grows to the city.”